-Jambalaya – one of New Orleans’ most beloved dishes!
-Juicy plump prawns, golden seared sausage and juicy pieces of chicken jumbled up with Creole spiced tomato rice and tender vegetables.
-This easy Jambalaya recipe filled with big punchy Louisiana flavours is arguably the world’s best one pot meal!
+This proper Jambalaya recipe is for one of New Orleans’ most iconic and beloved dishes!
+Here, a rubble of juicy plump shrimp/prawns, seared smoky sausage and tender chicken are dotted through fragrant, Creole-spiced tomato rice and tender vegetables.
+This easy Jambalaya is packed with big punchy Louisiana flavours and is arguably the world’s best one-pot meal!

-This recipe is the Creole style Jambalaya that I am more familiar with, that I ate too much of during my travels to New Orleans!
+This recipe is the Creole-style Jambalaya that I am more familiar with, the kind I ate too much of during my travels in New Orleans!

 The “holy trinity” of bell pepper, celery and onion is fairly standard.
 Meat-wise, seafood, chicken, pork, sausages, cured meat, rabbit and game can all find their way into the pot.

 The one ingredient that seems to be fairly constant in all Jambalaya preparations though is some kind of sausage, and preferably a smoked one.
 Andouille, a spicy smoked sausage native to Louisiana, is the traditional choice.
 Don’t worry if you can’t get andouille, I’ve figured out some excellent subs that anyone can get, read more below!

 Along with the sausage, chicken and shrimp (prawns) seems to be a classic combination with Creole Jambalaya.
 So we’re going to stick with the tried-and-true and go for this combo!

 What goes in Jambalaya